hamhamtrain/hamhamtrain/README.md

 •☽────✧˖°˖☆˖°˖✧────☾••☽────✧˖°˖☆˖°˖✧────☾•

-☆ if i'm not respondin' i'm prolly afk/offtab/distracted, then whisps are ur best bet!
+☆ if i'm afk/offtab/distracted, then whisps are ur best bet!

 •☽────✧˖°˖☆˖°˖✧────☾••☽────✧˖°˖☆˖°˖✧────☾•